nicholas22/jpropel-light/README.markdown

-####1.0.2: New features, upgrades, etc.
-  - Lots of new statically importable predicates and projections:
+####1.0.2: Lots of new statically importable predicates and projections

     import static propel.core.functional.predicates.Predicates.*;